Greek Orthodox funerals in Australia: an icon-filled Orthodox church during a funeral service

 Open casket.
 The casket is traditionally left open during the church service.
 An icon of Christ or the Theotokos (Mother of God) is placed on the body or inside the coffin.
 Mourners file past the open casket to pay their last respects, often kissing the icon or making the sign of the cross.

 The open casket is a central element of the Greek Orthodox funeral.
-It reflects the theology that death is a physical reality to be faced, not hidden.
-Families who find this difficult should discuss their feelings with the priest, but closing the casket during the church service is contrary to Orthodox practice.
+It reflects the theology that death is a physical reality to be faced rather than hidden.
+Families who find this difficult sometimes raise it with the priest, though closing the casket during the church service runs against usual Orthodox practice.

 The service itself includes scripture readings, hymns sung by a cantor (psaltis), prayers for the repose of the soul, and the reading of the Apostle Paul's words on resurrection.
 The congregation stands for most of the service.
 There are no eulogies during the Orthodox funeral liturgy in the way that Anglican or Catholic services include them.
 The focus is entirely on prayer and scripture.